n4x0r/n4x0r.github.io/_posts/2017-02-10-AlexCTF-PackedMovement.md

 0x805f8ccL 	mov     R2, 7Dh
 ```

-If we modify the script above to print the bytes that are been stored into `R2` we should get the flag.
+If we modify the script above to print the characters that are been stored into `R2` we should get the flag.

 final script is: